-The need for this two-tier approach (i.e. strategic framework followed by a more detailed master plan) results in part from the relatively short timeframe covered by the work to date.
+The need for this two-tier approach (i.e. strategic framework followed by more detailed master plan(s)) results in part from the relatively short timeframe covered by the work to date.
 This has not necessarily allowed for the required depth of research to be undertaken to inform a full master plan at this stage.
 This expediency as regards the timeframe was necessary however due to the growing redevelopment pressures in the area and the need for an overall sense of direction for the area to guide planning decisions in both the short and medium term.

 There has also been a substantial level of stakeholder involvement in the preparation of the strategic framework.
 It is therefore considered that the framework will in be a sound platform for a subsequent master plan due to the level of consultation and engagement at this stage.
+Thorough consultation still needs to take place for the following stages, including those from neighbouring local areas and Boxmoor.
 The follow-on piece of work, in the form of a more detailed master plan, will be able to readily pick up where this strategic framework leaves off and add more detail at the next tier down.